Basil Herb Seeds Packet

 • Order 500 or more assorted packets for $1.65 each

 Basil (Ocimum basilicum), an aromatic herb in the mint family (Lamiaceae), is widely used in culinary and medicinal applications.
-This easy-to-grow herb thrives in warm temperatures, full sun, and well-drained soil.
+Basil is an easy-to-grow herb with culinary, medicinal, and garden benefits.
+It thrives in warm temperatures, full sun, and well-drained soil.
 With proper pruning and maintenance, basil will continue to produce flavorful leaves throughout the growing season.
 Whether grown in gardens or containers, basil is a must-have herb for any gardener.

 SKU: SEBASI